3D-Printed Organs: Are We Close?

 3D-printed organs are functional, biological replicas of naturally occurring body parts.
 They’re made out of cellular bio-inks and are artificially grown in a lab.

-Below we cover how 3D-printed organs work, what they’re made from, their benefits as well as their drawbacks, and what the future holds.
+Below we cover what 3D-printed organs are, how they work, what they’re made from, their benefits and drawbacks, and what the future holds.

 Watch scientists bioprint an ear prosthetic from the patient’s own living cells. | Video: Euronews